microsoftgraph/msgraph-sdk-javascript/README.md

 };
 const graphScopes = ["user.read", "mail.send"]; // An array of graph scopes

-// Important Note: This library implements loginRedirect and acquireTokenPopup flow, remember this while initializing the msal
+// Important Note: This library implements loginPopup and acquireTokenPopup flow, remember this while initializing the msal
 // Initialize the MSAL @see https://github.com/AzureAD/microsoft-authentication-library-for-js#1-instantiate-the-useragentapplication
 const msalInstance = new Msal.UserAgentApplication(msalConfig);
 const options = new MicrosoftGraph.MSALAuthenticationProviderOptions(graphScopes);